LifeWay/CloudGenesis/README.md

 NOTE - you can skip Step 5 if launching this more than once and have a "master" Deployer deploy the roles for "secondary" deployers rather than using a Stack Set:

-5. Deploy a StackSet for the master / admin GitFormation stack.
+5. Deploy a StackSet for the master / admin CloudGenesis stack.
 Use the `cf-role-master.stackset.yaml` template.

     StackSet:
     * `Name`: Pick a name that makes sense to you.